PSBP-Library/psbp-library.github.io/index.md

   )
 ```

-See [optimize](https://psbp-library.github.io#optimize) for more details.
+See [optimize above](https://psbp-library.github.io#optimize) for more details.

 For `optimizedFactorial` the accumulator type is `BigInt`.

-One `BigInt` optimizes one recursive occurrence.
+One `BigInt` optimizes one recursion occurrence.

 This is not really an enormous optimization.